 Sensorineural hearing loss is the type most seen as we age, and is due to the destruction of the tiny hairs in the eardrum that pick up and amplify sounds.
 It can also be caused by trauma such as a very loud noise like an explosion.

 Before hearing loss can be treated effectively, it needs to be identified and classified by a health professional.
 This is because there could be a number of underlying reasons why your hearing is deteriorating.
 Without knowing what the causes are, treatment is unlikely to be successful.

 It could be that the sufferer has a perforated eardrum, Meniere’s disease or meningitis.
 There is even a condition where skin clumps in the ear and effects hearing called cholesteatoma.

-Each cause will need to be looked individually and treated appropriately.
-Some people can benefit from a hearing aid, especially if they have Sensorineural hearing loss.
+Each cause will need to be looked at individually and treated appropriately.
+Some people can benefit from a hearing aid, especially if they have a Sensorineural hearing loss.
 Others will need surgery, and some may need to find a way to cope with the loss of their hearing to continue to lead happy lives.